hecomi/UnityFurURP/README.md

 This is an example of a fur shader implementation in Universal Render Pipleine.
 It includes the following features:

+- Shell / Fin
-- 1 Pass using a geometry shader
+- 1 Pass using a geometry shader (and tessellation for Fin)
 - Lit / Unlit
 - Lighting calculation using a normal map
 - Rim lighting